On the Bergman Kernel of complex hyperbolic manifolds: Abstract

 \section{Abstract}

-We prove an exact formula for the Bergman kernel function of hyperbolic Riemann surfaces either of finite topology or of positive injectivity radius.
-The formula involves summation over all geodesic loops based at a point, which has a striking analogy with the Selberg trace formula.
+We prove a formula for the Bergman kernel of polarized complex hyperbolic manifolds.
+The formula expresses the Bergman kernel as a sum over the geodesic loops in the manifold.
 As an application, we prove a result about the maximum and minimum of the Bergman kernel function.
 We also prove an estimate of the off-diagonal Bergman kernel.

 \subjclass[2010]{32A25,30F45}